Free, Online Ovulation Tracker

 Does late ovulation delay my period?

-Once again, this is completely normal: menstrual cycles vary according to each woman.
-It is also important to realize that ovulation can exceptionally occur outside of the 14 days before your period, and it is even possible to have a month without ovulation!
+Once again, this is completely normal: menstrual cycles vary according to every individual.
+It is important to know that ovulation can exceptionally occur outside of the 14 days before your period, and it is even possible to have a month without ovulation!